U.S. Ski and Snowboard sets its sights on sustainability

 Pair that with warmer air's ability to hold more water, and the result is warmer, wetter winters with the possibility of larger storms.

-Webster said the USSA has seen the effects of climate change firsthand.
+Webster said U.S. Ski and Snowboard has seen the effects of climate change firsthand.
 Specifically, last year's World Cup ski races in Beaver Creek, Colorado, were canceled because the weather was too warm to make snow.
-He said three years ago the USSA canceled another World Cup event in Tahoe, Nevada, in March, also because of unseasonably warm weather.
+He said three years ago U.S. Ski and Snowboard canceled another World Cup event in Tahoe, Nevada, in March, also because of unseasonably warm weather.

 "It was just pouring rain at 9,000 feet at the end of February," Webster said.

-Note: Editor’s note: This article has been updated to remove references to U.S. Ski and Snowboard’s former acronym, USSA.
-The organization is no longer known by that acronym.